The 20 Best Mitochondrial Complex 1 Deficiency Doctors in Taiwan

 TPQ, TW

-Wang-tso Lee practices in Taiwan.
+Wang-tso Lee practices practicing medicine in Taiwan.
 Lee is rated as an Experienced expert by MediFind in the treatment of Mitochondrial Complex 1 Deficiency.
-Their top areas of expertise are Epilepsy in Children, Rett Syndrome, FOXG1 Syndrome, Tourette Syndrome, and Deep Brain Stimulation.
+They are also highly rated in 10 other conditions, according to our data.
+Their clinical expertise encompasses Epilepsy in Children, Rett Syndrome, FOXG1 Syndrome, Tourette Syndrome, and Deep Brain Stimulation.

 Experienced in Mitochondrial Complex 1 Deficiency